def glossary

 Selective Catalytic Reduction (SCR)

 SCR describes emissions after-treatment technology.
-It introduces an oxidation catalyst and urea into the exhaust stream to instigate a chemical reaction that turns harmful NOx into water and nitrogen.
-In addition to protecting public health, this technology can actually improve fuel efficiency.
+It introduces an oxidation catalyst and urea into the exhaust stream to instigate a chemical reaction that turns NOx into water and nitrogen.
+In addition to protecting public health, this technology aims to improve fuel efficiency.

 On-Board Diagnostics